LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 (see e.g. [direnv](https://github.com/direnv/direnv)).

-A virtual environment setup (i.e. the currently defined registries and installed packs) can be saved into a file (e.g. `requirements.lgt`) and restored using the `packs::save/1` and `packs::restore/1-2` predicates.
+A virtual environment setup (i.e. the currently defined registries and installed packs) can be saved into a file (e.g. `requirements.lgt`) using the `packs::save/1` predicate:

+	| ?- packs::save('requirements.lgt').
+	...

+This query saves a listing of all the installed packs and their registries.
+Using the saved file, the virtual environment setup can then be restored using the `packs::restore/1-2` predicates.
 The file uses a simple format with `registry/2` and `pack/3` facts (in this order) and can be manually created or edited if necessary.
 For example:

 	registry(talkshow, 'https://github.com/LogtalkDotOrg/talkshow.git').
 	pack(talkshow, logtalk, 3:45:0).